bangerkuwranger/tekfaqs/wp-content/plugins/hubspot/readme.txt

 === HubSpot for WordPress ===
-Contributors: hubspot, JonBishop, dcancel, bwhalley, andypitre, tjoconnr
+Contributors: dcancel, andypitre, aacook
 Tags: analytics, hubspot, tracking code, feedburner, action, call to action, team, about, contact, form, leads, api, shortcode, widget, dashboard, post, admin, sidebar, twitter, page, inbound, business, marketing, google map, call to action, cta, ad manager
 Requires at least: 3.0
 Tested up to: 3.5
-Stable tag: 1.8.3
+Stable tag: 1.8.7

 Integrate your WordPress blog or website with HubSpot

 == Description ==

-The HubSpot for WordPress plugin allows WordPress users to integrate their existing WordPress blogs and websites with HubSpot.
+The HubSpot for WordPress plugin allows existing HubSpot customers  to integrate their existing WordPress blogs and websites with HubSpot.

+= Not a HubSpot Customer? =
+Looking for an easy way to manage your marketing on WordPress?
+[Try LeadIn](http://leadin.com).

 = Features =